 Although many patients need only one contact lens fitting session, some require several appointments.
 In our experience, the extra time, effort and patience are very worthwhile, both for your ultimate satisfaction and the health of your eyes.

 Insertion and Removal Training

 During this appointment, our contact lens specialist will provide personalized instruction in the safe care and usage of your new lenses.
 Should further time be required, we will be happy to schedule an additional session (without charge).
-Upon completion of a successful insertion and removal session, you may begin wearing your contact lenses and we will schedule your first follow-up appointment.
+Upon completion of a successful insertion and removal session, you may begin wearing your contacts, and we will schedule your first follow-up appointment.

 One or more follow-up appointments will be necessary to assure that your contact lenses continue to fit well and your eyes remain healthy.
 Charges for follow-up visits during the first 6 months are included in the contact lens fitting fee.

 The physicians at Washington Eye Physicians and Surgeons charge a fitting/follow-up fee that includes the contact lens fitting, a starter lens care kit, insertion and removal lessons, trial lenses if appropriate, and the various visits needed for 6 months.

 The contacts fitting/follow-up fee is determined by diagnosis and type of contact lenses needed.
 We can discuss your lens options and their costs with you in more detail once you have been examined.